flayner2/TaIGa/README.txt

 ## Dependencies:

     -Python 3.x, preferably 3.6
-    -Biopython version 1.73 or newer (and all of its dependancies, obviously) -An internet connection
+    -Biopython version 1.73 or newer (and all of its dependencies, obviously) -Pandas version 0.24.2 or newer (and all of its dependencies, obviously) -An internet connection

 ## How to run: